kushidesign/kushi/README.md

 :ai--b   ; align-items--baseline
 ```

-For complete info on available enum values view the source [here](https://github.com/paintparty/kushi/blob/main/src/kushi/shorthand.cljc).
+For complete info on available enumurated values view the source [here](https://github.com/paintparty/kushi/blob/main/src/kushi/shorthand.cljc).

 <br>

 ### Styles as Tuples

-Any css prop-value declaration can also be written as tuple (2-element vector).<br>
+Any css prop-value declaration can also be written as a tuple (2-element vector).<br>
 All the optional shorthand syntax listed above is valid (in the first position as css property name).<br>
 By convention, such a tuple should only be used in the following cases: